Lokathor/lokathor.github.io/src/gb_audio_synth.md

 revived a bit of public interest in the Game Boy as a system.
 It's neat.
 Like having RPG Maker for the Game Boy.
-You probably couldn't use it to make a super high complexity Game Boy game, the Game Boy hardware is really just _so_ limited you really need to be programming in ASM.
+You probably couldn't use it to make a super high complexity Game Boy game, the Game Boy hardware is really just _so_ limited that you need to be programming in ASM.
 Still, for beginners who just want to try things out it's always better to have it than not have it.

-Well, in that spirit, what if we wanted to reproduce some elements of the Game Boy experience without living by the _actual_ Game Boy hardware limits?
+Well, in a similar spirit, what if we wanted to reproduce some elements of the Game Boy experience without living by the _actual_ Game Boy hardware limits?
-Something like Shovel Knight, or Sonic Mania, where you start with the look and sound of an old console game, and then [break past the real limit](https://yachtclubgames.com/2014/07/breaking-the-nes/) of what the hardware at the time could do.
+Something like Shovel Knight, or Sonic Mania, where you start with the look and sound of an old console game, and then [break past the real limit](https://yachtclubgames.com/2014/07/breaking-the-nes/) of what the hardware at the time could really do in just a few ways.

 # Game Boy Audio Synthesis

 We're gonna be making some sounds that sound like the sounds the Game Boy made.

-We'll be making a system that has an authentic sound output, but is easy to control in the style of a modern library.
-It obviously will be brazenly wasteful, using entire _bytes_ to store a number when just 2 bits could have done the job.
+We'll be making a system that has an authentic sounding output, but is easy to control in the style of a modern library.
+It obviously will be brazenly wasteful, using entire _bytes_ to store a number when just 2 bits could have done the job, things like that.
 Yet, despite this, I think it will turn out great.

 * **Just to be clear from the start:** this will _not_ end with a system ready made for use as part of of a Game Boy emulator.
 We won't bother to follow the